-Rochester RHIO (Regional Health Information Organization)recognized the importance of including image delivery as an integral part of their Health Information Exchange (HIE) which provides 1200 area physicians at over 400 practices with patient information from more than 38 healthcare organizations in the greater Finger Lakes and Southern Tier regions in New York.
-This includes hospitals, imaging providers, reference labs, insurance providers, and radiology practices—serving more than 1.3 million patients.”
+Rochester RHIO (Regional Health Information Organization)recognized the importance of including image sharing as an integral part of its Health Information Exchange (HIE), which provides approximately 7,000 area physicians at more than 400 practices with patient information in the greater Finger Lakes and Southern Tier regions in New York.
+This includes hospitals, imaging providers, reference labs, skilled nursing facilities, and radiology practices—serving more than 1.4 million residents.

 Image access is essential

-It was also essential that the Rochester RHIO be able to integrate a technology directly into its existing HIE core framework, expand imaging types and sources, and further leverage the network by seamlessly connecting the disparate PACS at eleven radiology and cardiology imaging centers.
+It was also essential that the Rochester RHIO be able to integrate technology directly into its existing HIE core framework, expand imaging types and sources, and further leverage the network by seamlessly connecting the disparate PACS at various radiology and imaging centers.

-Rochester RHIO teamed up with their HIE framework provider and eHealth Technologies™ to implement eHealth Connect Image Exchange providing users with near instantaneous access to recent and prior imaging exams, in full diagnosticquality, from any Internet-connected computer.
+In 2008, Rochester RHIO teamed up with their HIE providers and eHealth Technologies™ to implement eHealth Connect® Image Exchange providing users with near instantaneous access to recent and prior imaging exams, in full diagnostic quality, from any Internet-connected computer.
 Within a few months, Rochester RHIO was “live” in six radiology centers.
 Today, Rochester RHIO carries images from 33 licensed radiology centers.

-More than 130,000 images are added to Rochester RHIO every month, including those from 18 hospitals and major imaging providers.
-Implementing this service has helped the Rochester RHIO reduce healthcare costs and improve patient safety by eliminating unnecessary duplicate imaging procedures while decreasing risk of medical errors due to incomplete patient records. “
+More than 175,000 imaging studies are added to Rochester RHIO every month, including those from hospitals and major imaging providers.
+Implementing this service has helped the Rochester RHIO reduce healthcare costs and improve patient safety by eliminating unnecessary duplicate imaging procedures, while decreasing the risk of medical errors due to incomplete patient records.